async-graphql/async_graphql_apollo_studio_extension/README.md

 This crate offers the following features, all of which are not activated by default:

 - `compression`: Enable the GZIP Compression when sending traces.
+- `tokio-comp`: Enable the Tokio compatibility  when you have a tokio-runtime
+- `async-std-comp`: Enable the async-std compatibility  when you have a async-std-runtime

 ## Examples